 AVS stands for Address Verification Services, and is used to verify the cardholder’s billing address with the address on file at the issuing bank, helping to reduce identity theft and fraud.
 Entering the zip code also helps to lower your interchange rate, as it’s an additional layer of security.

 35. Can I accept tips?

 Yes.
-Whether you want a standalone terminal or a POS System, you will be able to accept tips.
+Whether you have a stand-alone terminal or a POS system, can accept tips.